 Further course information

 The Graduate Certificate in Clinical Nursing may be completed over one year part-time.
 Students will undertake two units of study in each semester.
-The course consists of 24 credit points of core units of study, which include three specialty-specific units for the clinical nursing courses: Foundations of Clinical Practice, Advancing Clinical Nursing Practice and Clinical Practice and Nursing Work.
+The course consists of 24 credit points of core units of study, which include three specialty-specific units for the clinical nursing courses: Foundations of Clinical Practice, Preventing Adverse Clinical Outcomes and Clinical Practice and Nursing Work.